 thanks to \cite[Corollary 10.2.7]{ags08}.
 It follows from Brenier's theorem \cite[Theorem 2.12(ii)]{villani2003topics} that $\hat{m}$ is a fixed point of $G$ defined in eq.~\eqref{eq:G-operator} if and only if $F^\prime(\hat{m}) = 0$.
 The gradient descent sequence with step $\gamma$ starting from $\mu_0 \in \mathcal{W}_{2,ac}(\mathbb{R}^q)$ is then defined by (c.f.\ \cite{panaretos2017frechet})

 where

-Note that, by \eqref{eq:Frechet-derivative}, the iterations \eqref{eq:gradient-descent} truly correspond to a gradient descent in $\mathcal{W}_2(\R^q)$ for the function in eq.~\eqref{eq:FGD}.} These ideas serve us as inspiration for the stochastic gradient descent iteration in the next part.
-We finally remark that if $\gamma=1$ the sequence in eq.~\eqref{eq:gradient-descent} coincides with the that in eq.~\eqref{eq:fixed-point}, i.e., $G_{1} = G$.
+Note that, by \eqref{eq:Frechet-derivative}, the iterations \eqref{eq:gradient-descent} truly correspond to a gradient descent in $\mathcal{W}_2(\R^q)$ for the function in eq.~\eqref{eq:FGD}.} We remark also that, if $\gamma=1$, the sequence in eq.~\eqref{eq:gradient-descent} coincides with that in eq.~\eqref{eq:fixed-point}, i.e., $G_{1} = G$.
+These ideas serve us as inspiration for the stochastic gradient descent iteration in the next part.